quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 - Upon receiving a client initial with an unsupported version, the server logs this event with `server_versions` set and `client_versions` to the single-element array containing the client's attempted version.
-The absence of chosen_version implies no overlap was found.
+The absence of chosen_version implies no overlap was found
-- Upon receiving a version negotiation packet from the server, the client logs this event with `client_versions` set and `server_versions` to the versions in the version negotiation packet and chosen_version to the version it will use for the next initial packet
+- Upon receiving a version negotiation packet from the server, the client logs this event with `client_versions` set and `server_versions` to the versions in the version negotiation packet and chosen_version to the version it will use for the next initial packet.
+If the client receives a set of `server_versions` with no viable overlap with its own supported versions, this event should be logged without the `chosen_version` set

 ## alpn_information {#quic-alpninformation}